 Spray the wings with a small amount of water to save them from drying out.
 Check them from time to time to avoid overheating them.

 Soggy and soft chicken wings are unpleasant to eat.
 Reheating them with an oven is the best way to make your people enjoy their wings.
-It leaves it with a golden-look and makes it remain crispy.
+It leaves it with a golden look and makes it remain crispy.
 No one will know it’s the leftover from the previous party.
-Moreover, it takes a shorter time and offers a recommendable flavour.
+Moreover, it takes a shorter time and offers a recommendable flavor.